HoangLeCoder/nextjs-flexible-website/README.md

 1. Open Terminal
 2. Run "npx create-next-app@latest ./"
 3. Choose below options:
 √ Would you like to use TypeScript? ...
-[Yes]
+[Yes].
 √ Would you like to use ESLint? ...
-[No]
+[No].
 √ Would you like to use Tailwind CSS? ...
-[Yes]
+[Yes].
 √ Would you like to use `src/` directory? ...
-[No]
+[No].
 √ Would you like to use App Router? (recommended) ...
+[Yes].
-[Yes] √ Would you like to customize the default import alias (@/*)? ...
-[No]
+√ Would you like to customize the default import alias (@/*)? ...
+[No].
-4. Done create first Nextjs project
+4. Done create first Nextjs project.

 ## Install package
 1. Open Terminal